STEALING HORSES has won the Silver Bear for Outstanding Artistic

 with Megan and their boys Ossian and Kolbjörn at the Halvdan Viking

-premiere in October.
-The last one was taken at the Gräns
+This last photo was taken at the Gräns

 premiere in August.